dothihuong-luvina/org.wiperdog.jrubyrunner/README.md

 		//Run script with passing input & gem paths jrService.execute(scriptPath,input,libpath)

+		//We can get return data from script running dataReturn = jrService.execute(scriptPath,input,libpath)
    - Watching ruby script folder:  The watcher will be notify and run the script from watching folder  if new script added or modified

 		JrubyRunner jrService ;